BlairSonnen/ai-case-study/README.md

-# ai-case-study
+# ai-case-study - Module 1 Challenge
-Module 1 challenge
+## Description - This is the first challenge assingment for the Boot Camp Consortium West Coast 111824